-The new a.b.art Chronograph OC151 quartz watch once again demonstrates that you do not need to waste tons of money to get yourself a discrete and elegant watch.
-If you have no prejudices against quartz-powered timekeepers and looking for something that is different from the mainstream, this new specimen may be a very good choice.
+The new a.b.art Chronograph OC151 once again demonstrates that you do not need to waste tons of money to get yourself a discrete and elegant watch.
+If you have no prejudices against quartz-powered timekeepers and looking for something that is different from the mainstream, this new specimen may be a good choice.

-Its clean and simple lines bring you not only high level of legibility and elegance: they also make the watch look like it belongs to a completely different price category.
+Its clean and simple lines bring you not only a high level of legibility and elegance: they also make the watch look like it belongs to a completely different price category.

 Of course, looking at the high-res photos, you understand why the price is so low (you can find it below €500,) but, if you do not use a magnifying lens, the timekeeper looks absolutely gorgeous in its own, deliberately simplified kind of way.

-Its Swiss made Ronda RQ 5030 D quartz chronograph movement is hidden inside a slender black PVD-coated stainless steel case 40.50 mm in diameter.
+Its Swiss-made Ronda RQ 5030 D quartz chronograph movement is hidden inside a slender black PVD-coated stainless steel case 40.50 mm in diameter.
 While the mechanism is not particularly remarkable in terms of design or list of functions, it is still a good mechanism with strong metal chassis and long battery life that can go for as long as 54 months if you don’t abuse the chronograph function.
-It is also classified as “repairable”, so, if you tend to emotionally attach to things of just plan to keep the watch for a long period of time, this may help.
+It is also classified as “repairable”, so, if you tend to emotionally attach to things or just plan to keep the watch for a long period of time, this may help.

 The dial is protected from dust and the elements with a sapphire glass that stoically withstands occasional contacts with hard and sharp objects.
-As far as I can tell, there is no antireflective treatment on the crystal, but that doesn’t worry me at all: in this price range you are probably better off without one.
+As far as I can tell, there is no anti-reflective treatment on the crystal, but that doesn’t worry me at all: in this price range you are probably better off without one.

-As usual, the watch is available on different kinds of straps.
-It may be a black PVD stainless steel bracelet (pictured) or a more practical silicon or black leather strap with stainless steel buckle.
+As usual, the OC151 Chronograph is available on different kinds of straps.
+It may be a black PVD stainless steel bracelet (pictured) or a more practical silicone or black leather strap with stainless steel buckle.
 Beware though that the strap is offered in a rather rare 21 mm size, so finding a replacement that would suit your tastes may become a problem.
 Of course, you can always get a 22 mm band and simply have it cut to size, but, well, that may be a bummer.

 Pricing is still to be officially revealed, but it would be safe to assume that the watch will go on sale with a recommended price of no higher than €800.